 As has already been stated in this GDPR summary, organizations under GDPR have to change the data or even delete it, on request.
-This means that the organisations have to inject a high degree of flexibility into their systems to manage data in the future.
+This means that the organizations have to inject a high degree of flexibility into their systems to manage data in the future.
 They might need to edit the data or even delete it entirely from their systems.
-So, organisations need enterprise-wide software solutions which offer that kind of flexibility.
+So, organizations need enterprise-wide software solutions which offer that kind of flexibility.

 Organizations should ensure that they have updated consent for all the data they are storing and processing.
-The GDPR summary has already touched upon what consent forms should look like in the GDPR era.
+The GDPR summary has already touched upon what consent forms should look like in the GDPR Summary era.
 If they do not have the required consent, then they should have a strategy in place to request, record, and refresh the consent of their data subjects.

-“GDPR not only asks organizations to offer their consumers a better data privacy environment, but also offers them the processes that need to be put in place that would ensure compliance.
+“GDPR not only asks organizations to offer their consumers a better data privacy environment but also offers them the processes that need to be put in place that would ensure compliance.
 This GDPR summary covers the cliff notes on those compliance requirements.“

 Ensuring Encryption of Data